IDIOM CONNECTION

 - to have a large and difficult task to do

-We had our work cut out for us when we began to paint the house.
+We will have our work cut out for us if we decide to paint the house.

 have oneself (something)